ACINQ/eclair/docs/TrampolinePayments.md

 It is disabled by default, as it is still being reviewed for spec acceptance.
 However, if you want to experiment with it, here is what you can do.

-First of all, you need to activate the feature.
+First of all, you need to activate the feature for any node that will act as s trampoline node.
 Update your `eclair.conf` with the following values:

 ```conf
 eclair.trampoline-payments-enable=true